 Assets are tangible objects of value to stakeholders.
 By defining an asset in CAIRIS, we implicitly state that this needs to be secured in light of risks which subsequently get defined.

 Assets are situated in one or more environments.
 Security and Privacy properties are associated with each asset for every environment it can be found in.
-These properties are:
+These properties are described below:

 Each of these properties is associated with the value of None, Low, Medium, or High.
 The meaning of each of these values can be defined in CAIRIS from the Asset Values dialog; this is available via the Options/Asset values menu.